DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/10 Provide Data/30 Using the Data Library/20 Using an ArrayStore.md

 [note]We recommend turning pagination off when using a DataSource.
 This action will prevent your data from partitioning.

-In addition, you can specify the store's [key](/api-reference/30%20Data%20Layer/Store/1%20Configuration/key.md '/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#key') option to get a read-write access to data.
+In addition, you can specify the store's [key](/api-reference/30%20Data%20Layer/Store/1%20Configuration/key.md '/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#key') property to get a read-write access to data.
 An ArrayStore has many more options available for configuring.
 For the full list of them, refer to the [ArrayStore](/api-reference/30%20Data%20Layer/ArrayStore '/Documentation/ApiReference/Data_Layer/ArrayStore/') reference section.

 After you have created a DataSource, you need to bind it to your chart.
 Refer to the [Bind Data](/concepts/05%20Widgets/zz%20Common/10%20Data%20Visualization%20Widgets/85%20Charts%20-%20Data%20Binding/20%20Bind%20Data.md '/Documentation/Guide/UI_Components/Common/Data_Visualization_Widgets/Charts_-_Data_Binding/Bind_Data/') section to learn how to do this.